AdobeDocs/audience-manager.pt-BR/help/using/features/segments/trait-recommendations.md

 ## Visão geral

-[!UICONTROL Trait Recommendations], alimentado por [!DNL Adobe Sensei], traz a ciência de dados para os workflows cotidianos do Gerente de Audiências.
+[!UICONTROL Trait Recommendations], alimentado por [!DNL Adobe Sensei], traz a ciência de dados para os workflows do Audience Manager.
 With [!UICONTROL Trait Recommendations], when you build or edit a segment in [Segment Builder](segment-builder.md), you get recommendations on additional traits you can include, that are similar to the traits in the segment rule.

-O Gerenciador de Audiências mostra as recomendações de características de suas características originais, na **[!UICONTROL Recommendations]** seção e de **[!UICONTROL Audience Marketplace]**, na **[!UICONTROL Recommendations from Marketplace]** seção.
+O Audience Manager mostra as recomendações de características tanto de suas características originais, na seção **[!UICONTROL Recommendations]** , quanto de **[!UICONTROL Audience Marketplace]**, na **[!UICONTROL Recommendations from Marketplace]** seção.

 Adicione as características recomendadas ao segmento para aumentar o público-alvo de destino.